 Definition:

 “Glowing” refers to something that shines with a soft, radiant light or appears bright and healthy.
-First of all, when something glows, it emits a steady, gentle light, such as the glow of the moon or the warmth of a fire.
+First of all, when something glows, it emits a steady, gentle light, such as the glow of the moon, a phone screen, or the warmth of a fire.

 Moreover, people often use “glowing” to describe a person’s appearance when they look healthy, happy, or full of energy.
-In addition, the term can also describe something that gives off positive or in praise, such as a glowing review.
-As a result, in conveys brightness, warmth, and a sense of vitality.
+In addition, the term can also describe something that receives strong praise, such as a glowing review.
+As a result, it conveys brightness, warmth, and a sense of vitality.

 Therefore, when something or someone is described as glowing, it suggests an overall positive and radiant presence.